• Naglee Park welcome sign

 Naglee Park

-Experience the quiet side of San Jose in historic Naglee Park and its surrounding park neighborhoods: Hyde Park, Luna Park, Roosevelt Park, and William Street Park.
-Just a few minutes outside of Downtown, you can find estate homes, old-growth trees, and a small-town residential vibe.
+Experience the quiet side of San Jose in historic Naglee Park and its surrounding neighborhoods: Hyde Park, Luna Park, Roosevelt Park, and William Street Park.
+Just a few minutes outside of downtown, you can find beautiful estate homes, old-growth trees, and a small-town, residential area.

-Travel down East William and South 16th Street to see some of the most elegant estate homes overlooking William Street Park.
-Stay in the holiday spirit throughout the year with the annual 4th of July hometown parade starting at William Street Park and continuing down South 16th Street.
+Travel down East William and South 16th Street to see some of the most elegant estate homes overlooking William Street Park, and if you're in town during the summer months, catch the neighborhood's annual 4th of July Parade with many local residents and visitors.

-For a bit of history and architectural intrigue, stop by the San Jose Woman's Club Landmark (SJWC).
+For a bit of history and architectural intrigue, drop in at the San Jose Woman's Club Landmark (SJWC).
 Number 32 on the Historic Register, the building is a 1929 California Mission Revival style structure with beautiful Spanish-style arches, iron work, and mosaic tile.
-To see inside the venue, attend one of the many events they host throughout the year such as the annual Irish Pub Party in March or the Ice Cream Social in August.
+To see inside the venue, attend one of the many events they host throughout the year such as the annual Irish Pub Party in March, or the Ice Cream Social in August.
 The SJWC Landmark is also home to the annual LunaFest Film Festival in February with films written by, for, and about women.

 Photo credit: Bark in the Park